Veterans (VA) Disability Lawyer Serving Iowa

 - Coralville: Coralville OPC

-More than 211,000 of Iowa’s residents are veterans — nearly 9 percent of the state population.
-The number of VA disability compensation recipients in Iowa tops 38,000 and roughly 100,000 veterans in the state are enrolled in VA’s health care system.
-Of those, more than 70,000 have sought care at a VA facility.
+More than 211,000 of Iowa residents are veterans, comprising nearly nine percent of the state population.
+Around 38,000 Iowa veterans receive monthly VA disability compensation and roughly 100,000 are enrolled in VA’s health care system.
+Of those, more than 70,000 have sought medical care at a VA facility.

-More than 51 percent of Iowa’s veterans are 65 years or older; greater than 6 percent are military retirees.
+More than 51 percent of Iowa veterans are 65 years or older, and more than six percent are military retirees.

 Chisholm Chisholm & Kilpatrick LTD Serves Disabled Veterans in Iowa

 If you are a disabled veteran in Iowa seeking VA benefits, the lawyers at Chisholm Chisholm & Kilpatrick LTD may be able to help.
 The CCK team understands how to navigate the challenges and complexities of the VA claims and appeals processes.